I love strawberries!

 Please note that the icing is not a hard icing at all, it’s runny and if you leave out some of the strawberries it should be less runny so be aware of that.
 I used this icing recipe as I found it online, but the icing needs to be tweaked, it does make a lot of icing (almost too much) and the icing is very runny as is.
 I’ve read to add more powdered sugar to thicken up icing, so I would use less strawberries and more powered sugar to make the icing thicker.

 Invite some friends over and let them eat strawberry cake.
-It’s very easy to make and super delicious if you like strawberries!
+It might taste from scratch, but it’s very easy to make and super delicious if you like strawberries!
 Feel free to pin this one too, I love that it’s been shared so many times!
+The sweetness is delicious and has such strawberry flavor.

 Best Ever Strawberry Cake